 Additional aids for learning and using LawPracticeZA¶

-To provide a compact and efficient means to firstly gain a ‘mile-high’ view of LawPracticeZA, but also to drill-down into the specific function required, we have designed a number of PDF documents, which can be printed or viewed on-line.
+To provide a compact and efficient means to firstly gain a ‘mile-high’ view of LawPracticeZA, but also to drill-down into the specific function required, we have designed a number of ‘Guidance Cards’ (PDF documents), which can be printed or viewed on-line.

 When viewed on-line, help for a specific topic or function can be accessed by clicking on the relevant info icon.

-To load a function (e.g. Fee Earners Calendar or Bookkeeping Payments or Receipts), click the relevant section in the document.
+To load a function (e.g. Matter Receipt or Trust Transfer), click the relevant section in the Card.

 You must be logged into LawPracticeZA when clicking most of the links in the PDF (and be in the same browser which your system uses when opening web links from PDFs).

-There are several documents; each provide for a different category of user.
+There are several documents; each provides for a different category of user.

-- Single page Fee Earners summarising all fee earner functionality, with a flowchart of the most common activities.
+- Single page Fee Earners Guidance Card summarizes all fee earner functionality, with a flowchart of the most common activities.

 - A chart of Debits and Credits is provided to summarise bookkeeping accounting entries in a law firm.

 - A copy of this manual is also available in pdf format, which can be read off-line and is searchable and can be printed.